RubixML/ML/README.md

 ##### Additional Methods:

-Return the average cost of a sample at each epoch of training:
+Return the average loss of a sample at each epoch of training:
 ```php
 public steps() : array
 ```